oracle-livelabs/database/kubernetes-for-oracledbas/lifecycle-adb/lifecycle-adb.md

 Feel free to examine the contents of the files created by extracting the different secrets (e.g `cat $ORACLE_HOME/network/admin/tnsnames.ora`)

-When binding to the ADB in a [previous lab](?lab=bind-adb), you would have changed the ADMIN password.
-If you have forgotten the password you set, you can retrieve it from the secret:
+In `Task 2` you set a new password for the ADB, if you have forgotten it, you can retrieve it from the secret:

 ```bash
 <copy>